darek334/simplefilter/README.md

 # simplefilter_hide
 Path of Exile item filter
-shows only important items and Currency shows all league item, all Currency, unique, socked linked with group, quality, all explicit mode, all enhancments
+shows only important items and Currency rest is invisible shows all league item, all Currency, unique, socked linked with group, quality, all explicit mode, all enhancments